 Nathan Smith

-He had previously served as Director of Communications under Mayor Ed Holder, and prior to making the transition to public service, Smith had a nearly 20-year career in news media, working as a reporter, anchor, news director, and program director with stops in London, Kitchener, and Toronto.
+Prior to that, he served as Chief of Staff to London Mayor Josh Morgan from 2022 to 2025, and was previously Director of Communications for the entirety of Mayor Ed Holder’s term in office.
+In addition, Smith had a nearly 20-year career in news media, working as a reporter, anchor, news director, and program director with stops in London, Kitchener, and Toronto.